Estimate mobility flows based on different trip distribution laws and models

 Note

-All the inputs should be based on the same number of
+All inputs should be based on the same number of

 check_names = TRUE

-to verify that everything is in order before running
+to verify that everything is consistent before running

 this function (check_names = FALSE